mendix/docs-site-test/content/en/docs/addons/ats-addon/ht/ht-two/ht-two-getting-started.md

 ![](/attachments/addons/ats-addon/ht/ht-two/ht-two-getting-started/test-data-tab.png)

-{{% alert type="info" %}}
+{{% alert color="info" %}}

 If you do not use the dataset, make sure to disconnect it.
 ATS will remember where you selected the dataset fields as input, so if you reconnect the dataset, ATS will automatically set the correct input.

 {{% /alert %}}

-For further documentation on how-to create a datadriven test case see [How-to create a datadriven test case](ht-two-create-datadriven-test-case).
+For further documentation on how-to create a datadriven test case see [How-to create a datadriven test case](/addons/ats-addon/ht-two-create-datadriven-test-case/).

 #### 4.2.3 Show Usages Tab